 Hoja santa is a common ingredient in yellow mole or mole verde, barbacoa preparations, and fish preparations in Veracruz sauce.
 Add fresh hoja santa to a variety of Mexican recipes, or use in place of banana leaves or corn husks in tamales.

-Where to Find Hoja Santa
+Where to Buy Hoja Santa

-You probably won't find it in your local grocery store chain.
-If you live near a Latin American community, the local markets may have some of this wonderful herb.
-If not, hoja santa is easy to grow in temperate areas; in fact, it is such a fast-growing and abundant plant that is sometimes considered an invasive weed.
+Hoja Santa is still a bit difficult to find in the United States, although that is slowly changing.
+It most likely will not be available in the major grocery store chain; if near a Latin American community, the local markets may have some in stock.
+Dried hoja santa can be found online, as well whole plants and seeds.
+Hoja santa is easy to grow in temperate areas and is such a fast-growing and abundant plant that is sometimes considered an invasive weed.

-The Names of the Hoja Santa Plant
+Health Benefits of Hoja Santa

 In Nahuatl, the language spoken by the Aztecs and still very much in use among certain indigenous peoples in Mexico, hoja santa is known as tlanepa or tlanepaquelite which means “aromatic herbal medicine” and speaks to its use in traditional medicine to treat any number of conditions as diverse as a cough, rheumatism, and female complaints.

 This wonderful plant has many other names aside from hoja santa or tlanepa.
 In different areas, it is also called acuyo, yerba santa or hierba santa, anisillo, momo, alaján, Vera Cruz pepper, or sacred pepper, among others.